acchang/C4minimax/README.md

 # C4minimax

 1/5/2022

-I had to abandon the checking mechanism I started with because it goes out of bounds, so someone suggested something using more recursive methods, map and foreach. https://www.reddit.com/r/learnjavascript/comments/rwb7il/how_can_i_get_avoid_undefined_when_checking_a/
+I had to abandon the checking mechanism I started with because it goes out of bounds, so:

+1) someone suggested something using more recursive methods, map and foreach. https://www.reddit.com/r/learnjavascript/comments/rwb7il/how_can_i_get_avoid_undefined_when_checking_a/

-This forloop is rather elegant: https://stackoverflow.com/questions/33181356/connect-four-game-checking-for-wins-js https://stackoverflow.com/questions/15457796/four-in-a-row-logic
+2) This forloop is rather elegant: https://stackoverflow.com/questions/33181356/connect-four-game-checking-for-wins-js https://stackoverflow.com/questions/15457796/four-in-a-row-logic

-I could also add borders to prevent out of bounds or turn each row into a string and use regex to find a match of 4 https://stackoverflow.com/questions/44936747/connect-4-algorithm-in-javascript
+3) I could also add borders to prevent out of bounds issues or turn each row into a string and use regex to find a match of 4 https://stackoverflow.com/questions/44936747/connect-4-algorithm-in-javascript

 this was more complicated than it needed to be: https://medium.com/@fsadikin/lessons-learned-in-making-connect-4-41c0b86df360

-Also looked at this solution in Ruby https://discord.com/channels/505093832157691914/513125308757442562/918947467989483592
+Also looked at this solution in Ruby (hard to follow, not that helpful) https://discord.com/channels/505093832157691914/513125308757442562/918947467989483592